ks-dev-01/funci_canvas_box/README.md

 # funci_canvas_box
 Testing Avalonia FuncUi

-**NOTE:** The issue in this reposition has been fixed with a new release of FuncUi.
+**NOTE:** The issue in this repository has been fixed with a new release of FuncUi.
 Troubleshooting learning with FuncUI

 I ran into an issue when creating a nested view, in a nested view.